nicholas-leonard/slides/torch7.md

 My background:

- * 2003-2008 : Bacc.
-Degree in Computer Science at Royal Military College of Canada ;
+ * 2003-2008 : Bac.
+Degree in Comp.
+Sci. at Royal Military College of Canada ;
  * 2008-2012 : Army Signals Officer :
    * management (office politics, emails), no code, no science ;
    * hobby : neural networks using Python and numpy ;